Think IT. Think QUT.

-- Use hardware and software to design and build systems to solve complex problems or issues associated with efficiency, usability, and security.
+• Learn how to use hardware and software to design and build systems that solve complex problems or issues associated with efficiency, usability, and security.

-- Learn software development and networked systems, with the opportunity to gain specific expertise in areas such as information security, networks and communications, intelligent systems, data-centric computing, or user experience.
+• Develop skills in software development and networked systems, with the opportunity to specialise in one of the following areas: information security, networks and communications, intelligent systems, data-centric computing, or user experience.

-- Understand how an effective blend of information technology skills and business knowledge shape industries of the future in an ACS (Australian Computer Society) accredited course with international recognition.
+• Understand how a compelling blend of information technology skills and business knowledge shapes industries of the future.

-- Use hardware and software to design and build systems to solve complex problems or issues associated with efficiency, usability, and security.
+• Learn how to use hardware and software to design and build systems that solve complex problems or issues associated with efficiency, usability, and security.

-- Learn software development and networked systems, with the opportunity to gain specific expertise in areas such as information security, networks and communications, intelligent systems, data-centric computing, or user experience.
+• Develop skills in software development and networked systems, with the opportunity to specialise in one of the following areas: information security, networks and communications, intelligent systems, data-centric computing, or user experience.

-- Understand how an effective blend of information technology skills and business knowledge shape industries of the future in an ACS (Australian Computer Society) accredited course with international recognition.
+• Understand how a compelling blend of information technology skills and business knowledge shapes industries of the future.

 Why choose this course?